nani05190682/GIT-commands/03-Advanced-commands.md

 A fast-forward merge in Git is a simple way to merge branches when the branch being merged into hasn't had any new commits since the branch being merged was created.

+When you run 'git log' only the head will move to feature branch, there would not be any commits.

 Here's an example:

 1. You have a branch called `main` and you create a new branch from it called `feature`.